srxp10/ember-ace-shim/README.md

 of ember and ember-cli.
 To cope with the problem, I've created this simple ember addon to wrap Ace.

-Multiple attempts were made with ember-browsify to make Ace work.
+Multiple attempts were made with ember-browsify to make Ace work, without success, making it an Ember addon works fine in this case.

 # Guide
 Use your normal way of installing this plugin,